iov-one/docs/docs/weave/tutorial/11-cron.md

 }
 ```

-Default Ticker implementation processes messages in order of execution time, starting with the oldest, in short words FIFO.
-But if you require a LIFO task queue you can implement it easily.

 ## Tutorial

 ### Message

-In [CreateArticleMsg](https://github.com/iov-one/blog-tutorial/blob/master/x/blog/codec.proto#L92-L104) we defined a field named as `delete_at` that defines the deletion time of the article that will initated by CRON.
+In [CreateArticleMsg](https://github.com/iov-one/blog-tutorial/blob/master/x/blog/codec.proto#L92-L104) we defined a field named as `delete_at` that defines the deletion time of the article that will be initated by CRON.
 During the creation of CreateArticleHandler scheduler is defined as a part of the struct:

 ### Scheduler Handler